-Nathan Toronto writes science fiction and stories based on a loose Christmas theme.
-His fiction explores humanity, faith, and violence.
+Nathan Toronto writes science fiction and stories based loosely on a Christmas theme, exploring humanity, faith, and violence.

 Rise of Ahrik (100,000 words)